anisotton/Smasy/README.md

 ===========================================

-Open source manager for dance schools
+Open source manager for schools

-Use Dasmasy to manage your classes and students
+Use Smasy to manage your classes and students